harihaysrun/coffee/README.md

 <!-- list down major features of the application, and also the algorithms you have used to implement those features. if there are any limitations or bugs, please describe them as well. if you have any features pending implementation, you can also take the opportunity to discuss them here -->

 ## Features
-- coffee shop map explorer
+- Coffee shop map explorer
+    - explore by regions (dropdown)
+    - Pre-set some search terms in the code so the users won't have to do so (in this case, 'coffee', 'cafe', 'bistro')
-- randomiser (for both coffee type & shop)
+- Randomiser (for both coffee type & shop)
-- bookmarks function
+- Bookmarks function

 ## Pending Implementions
 - (If Foursquare API isn't used in this website) A form for user to submit a shop that's not on the list